The Camino de Santiago

 Day 1: Arrive St Jean de Port to Hunto (Orisson) – 7km

-Meet at Dublin Airport and fly to Biarritz, Pickup at the Airport and travel to St Jean de Port.
+Meet your guide at Dublin Airport and fly to Biarritz, Pickup at the Airport and travel to St Jean de Port.
 This town is the ancient capital of the Basque region with a great medieval atmosphere in its narrow streets.
-When we arrive here and book into our accommodation we will have some time to look about the town, get our passports stamped and start our walk along the Camino.
-We will be taking what is called the Napoleon Route named after the Great French General, the way he would take his troops into Spain.
-This is the steeper of the route options but the most scenic and once we get into Orisson there will be plenty of time to rest the legs and relax.
+When we arrive here and book into our accommodation we will have some time to look about the town and get our Camino passports stamped at the official start of your adventure.
+We then take the Camino for our short walk today.
+Although it is a short walk today the trail starts to climb as soon as you leave St Jean.